paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...and print to standard output.<br />
+...and print to standard output, and then stop the Cure process.<br />

 ---